Dairon Blanco Player Props: Royals vs. Guardians

 Dairon Blanco At The Plate

-- Blanco is batting .242 with two doubles, two triples and three walks.
+- Blanco has two doubles, two triples and three walks while batting .222.

-- In 10 games played this season, he has not gone deep.
+- In 11 games played this season, he has not hit a long ball.

 - Blanco has driven in a run twice this year, but just one in each of those games.